harbourlab/SparK/README.md

 -dg GAPDH

 Example comparing histone acetylation with RNA-seq.
 Of note!
-The overlap label will only be plotted when averages are selected.
-Else, due to transparency issues the overlap plotting multiple tracks is not clearly visible.
+The overlap label will only be plotted when averages are plotted.
+Else, due to transparency issues, the overlap plotting multiple tracks is not clearly visible.

 <img src="https://github.com/StefanKurtenbach/SparK/blob/master/FigureE.png" width="400">